 - Tour Times: Fridays and Saturdays times vary, and technical tours every last Friday of the month

 - Tour Cost: $13

 Sprecher Brewing Company

-About Sprecher Brewery in Milwaukee: FounderRandal Sprecher got his taste for craft beer while in Europe and fell in love with German-style beers and couldn’t quench his thirst with what was available at the time for beer in Milwaukee, so he started to make his own.
+About Sprecher Brewery in Milwaukee: FounderRandal Sprecher got his taste for craft beer while in Europe and fell in love with German-style beers and couldn’t quench his thirst for what was available at the time beer in Milwaukee, so he started to make his own.

 - Address: 701 W. Glendale Ave.